 "The Appellant did not squander the trial court's valuable judicial resources when he entered a guilty plea to the charge, so the trial court did not take this into account.
 During the course of the inquiry that resulted in the charge, the appellant accepted the respondent, the Economic and Financial Crimes Commission (EFCC), on its first invitation.

-The attorney contended that the trial court's failure to apply its discretion in judicious and judicial manner during the appellant's sentencing process resulted in miscarriage of justice against the client.
-Accordingly, the attorney asked the court to vacate the maximum six-month prison sentence the client received and substitute fine of N50,000 on each of the appellant's counts.
+The attorney contended that the trial court's failure to apply its discretion in a judicious and judicial manner during the appellant's sentencing process resulted in a miscarriage of justice against the client.
+Accordingly, the attorney asked the court to vacate the maximum six-month prison sentence the client received and substitute a fine of N50,000 on each of the appellant's counts.

 Comments